 This historic city is worth to visit.
 Jhalawar has some heritage and pilgrimage sites to visit.
 It is just 82 kms from Kota.

 Jhalawar Fort– Jhalawar Fort was built by Maharaja Rana Madan Singh during 1840-1845 and is also known by the name Garh Palace.
-It is located at the centre of the Jhalawar city.
+It is located at the center of Jhalawar city.
 This fort, adorned with beautiful paintings is presently the Collectorate and many other Government offices of Jhalawar.

 Bhawani Natya Shala– Bhawani Natya Shala was built in the year 1921 and is located in proximity to the Jhalawar Fort.
 The highlight of the place is its unique underground construction and also the stage, built at a low elevation so that the horses and chariots can be made to appear easily.
 It is believed that there are only eight such theatres in the whole world and renowned plays like Shakuntalam and Shakespeare were performed here when the theatre was extremely popular.

 Gagron Fort– Gagron Fort is surrounded by water of the Ahu and Kali Sindh on three sides.
-The fort was constructed between the 7th and 14th century and is located at a distance of 12 km from Jhalawar.
-It .
-Protected by water and forests, this fort is among the few historical sites which has both ‘van’ and ‘jal’ durg.
-Outside the fort, travellers can find the Dargah of the Sufi Saint Mitthe Shah.
+The fort was constructed between the 7th and 14th centuries and is located at a distance of 12 km from Jhalawar.
+It Protected by water and forests, this fort is among the few historical sites which have both ‘van’ and ‘Jal’ durg.
+Outside the fort, travelers can find the Dargah of the Sufi Saint Mitthe Shah.
 The monastery of Saint Pipa Ji, who is renowned as the contemporary of Saint Kabir, is also located near the fort.